Tretent/game-of-life/README.md

-# Conway's Game of Life
+# Roberto's Game of Life

 This project is a web-based implementation of **Conway's Game of Life**.